dut-media-lab/BOML/index.md

             - re_forward(new_input):
                 reuses defined convolutional with new input and update the output results
             - create_outer_parameters():
-              this method creates parameters of upper level problems, and adds them to define collections called `METAPARAMETERS`
+              this method creates parameters of upper level problems, and adds them to defined collections named `METAPARAMETERS`
                 - Args:
                   - var_collections: collections to restore meta parameters created in the so called scope
                 - Returns: dictionary that indexes the outer parameters
             - create_model_parameters():
-                this method creates model parameters of upper level problems like `T layer` or `Warp layer` , and adds them to define collections called `METAPARAMETERS`
+                this method creates model parameters of upper level problems like `t-layer` or `Warp-layer` , and adds them to define collections called `METAPARAMETERS`
        - Utility functions:
             - get_conv_weight(boml_net, layer, initializer):
                 - Args: